 It should come as no surprise that the technology sector is booming.
 Web and software development, data science, computer graphics, artificial intelligence, and cloud computing are among the most in-demand skills right now, according to LinkedIn.*

-The U of M College of Continuing and Professional Studies and Trilogy Education Services are partnering to help fill the digital skills gap with three boot camp-style programs taught by experts in their fields: web development, data visualization and analytics, and cybersecurity.
+The U of M College of Continuing and Professional Studies (CCAPS) and Trilogy Education Services are partnering to help fill the digital skills gap with three boot camp-style programs taught by experts in their fields: web development, data visualization and analytics, and cybersecurity.
 The Bureau of Labor Statistics predicts continued above-average growth of tech sector jobs over the next several years, so now is the right time to consider one of these boot camps and propel yourself into an exciting and rewarding career.

 The internet has transformed virtually every area of human activity.
 Does that excite and intrigue you?
 Then you could be looking at your next career as a web developer.
 If you’re a team player who is energized by learning new ways of thinking and problem solving, take a good look at the Full Stack Web Development Boot Camp.
 The next 12-week (full-time) course starts on November 4; the 24-week (part-time) course starts December 3.